 Fall Decor in the Office

 Remember I told you we bought 3 letters?
 The second one is the letter ‘I’.
 Turned on its side, it’s a backdrop for our second Fall vignette in our home office.
 It sits atop a pine bookcase that Hubs made.
-I’ll be making it over in a future post, so I won’t zoom out to show it until then.
+We’ll be making it over in a future post.
+You not going to believe what it becomes!

 We found the Blue Mountain Pottery water jug at a thrift store.
 I like to decorate with milk glass in the Spring/Summer, but I think Blue Mountain Pottery is going to be my new go-to in the Fall season!
 The circular horn, brass die and even a tuna can bring in the warm metals again.